 First, if you find a bug in the code or documentation, check out our open issues and pull requests to see if we're already aware of the problem.
-Also feel free to reach out to us on gitter to answer questions at any time, or subscribe to the Orchestra mailing list for longer conversations.
+Also feel free to reach out to us on the discussion forum to ask questions or make suggestions.